Stilic/pkh/README.md

 The following steps have to be done inside the Docker container:
 ```
-# Bootstrap the initial environment
+# Do the full-source bootstrap
-lua init_build.lua
+lua stage1.lua
-# Build all the packages
-lua build.lua
+lua stage2.lua
 ```

 ### Run